oss-wish-list/oss-wishlist-website/src/content/pages/about-us.md

 ## Why

 You can't turn around without hearing how important open source sustainaiblity is.
-That's because it is (cue XKCD cartoon).
+That's because it is (queue XKCD cartoon).
 Everyone is talking about it, many foundations, and government entities are doing their very best to make a difference - but there are cracks, giant ravenes of projects being missed because funders don't see what help they need, the associated risk of neglecting that need - or how dollars would make a difference.

 Helping sponsors track the impact of their dollars is really, really hard - that;s another way we believe `Open Source Wishlist` can help!